ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-25-building-companies-around-infinite-values.markdown

 tags: [microservices,evolutionary architecture, architecture, software engineering]
 ---

+Recently, a couple of coincidental but seperate iteractions in my life had led me to a view about company culture.

+## The Infinite Game
 A few weeks ago, while at work, a friend sent me a link to a video called [How to Make a Cultural Transformation](https://www.youtube.com/watch?v=N9d0NqSztWA).
 I watched it, and I liked it.
 I'd never heard of Simon Sinek before.